Final Project: FAQ

 overriding the

-methods in the relevant classes that are being compared. - I can't test method X because it's private
+toStringandequalsmethods in the relevant classes that are being compared. - I can't test method X because it's private

 - If it's private, is there a method that calls that method that you can test instead?
+Alternatively, is the method private for a good reason?
+Or, could the access modifier be changed (for a good reason)?

 - How can I test evaluating the ExpressionTreeNodes?